Adriano-7/Packman/docs/README.md

 #### Data classes

 #### Feature envy (complete this)
-Due to the usage of the MVC architectural pattern, a lot of our controllers only use their models "features".
+Due to the usage of the MVC architectural pattern, a lot of our controllers access a lot of their models' "features".
-The same happens in our Viewers classes, which access the models data to draw it.
+The same happens in our viewers classes, which access the models data to draw it.
-A clear example of this is the ...
+Some examples of this are the MainMenuController or PacmanController, that access and modify the data of their models.

-Since this is a direct consequence of the MVC pattern, we didn't feel the need to correct/change it.
+Since this is a direct consequence of the MVC pattern, we didn't see the benefits of changing it.
 Also, by separating these features across the model, controller and viewer, we're appealing to the SRP (Single responsibility principle)
 However, generally this code smell could be "fixed" by moving features across objects (e.g. from the model to the controller)